ahmedyacinekhe/Virtual-Bookstore/README.md

 - Run the application and follow the on-screen instructions to:
   - Add or remove books
   - Search for books
   - Borrow and return books
-  - View borrowing history
   - Manage waiting lists

 Example command: